sitbon/magg/readme.md

 ### Available Tools

-Once MAGG is running, it exposes the following tools to LLMs:
+Once Magg is running, it exposes the following tools to LLMs:

 - `magg_list_servers` - List all configured MCP servers
 - `magg_add_server` - Add a new MCP server